paulohsilvapinto/aws-certify/docs/services/database/neptune.md

 ## General

-A fully-managed, highly available (3 AZs) graph database service.

-- Up to 15 read replicas.
+A fully-managed, highly available (3 AZs) graph database service, supporting up to 15 read replicas.
-- Recommended for social networking, fraud detection, etc.
+It is recommended for social networking, fraud detection, etc.